 Many people prepare the parathas in one other way also by preparing the veggies-seasoning mixture separately and then stuffing them in parathas instead of kneading the veggies in dough.
-However I personally like the latter one more so I am sharing its recipe and method.
+I like the latter version more as it is easier & quicker to make.

 List of Ingredients: (Makes 8 medium sized pieces)

 - Whole Wheat Flour (Aata)-2 & 1/2 cups